bodleian/iiif-static-choices/docker-gui/README.md

 - This data will persist even if you stop and restart the Docker containers.
 - You can manage, backup, or inspect this data directly from the `./data` folder in your project directory.

-## Recent Improvements

-The web interface has undergone several improvements:

-1. **Code Refactoring**: The server.js file has been refactored to improve:
-   - Code organization with logical sections
-   - Error handling with try/catch blocks
-   - Asynchronous operations using promises and async/await instead of nested callbacks
-   - Path management with centralized constants
-   - Function separation for better maintainability

-2. **Consistent Naming Conventions**: Implemented a systematic approach to file and directory naming, ensuring:
-   - Clear relationships between viewer ID and resource names
-   - Unique resources for each viewer to prevent conflicts
-   - Predictable file paths for easier debugging

-3. **Enhanced Error Handling**: Better error reporting and recovery to improve user experience.

-4. **Better Documentation**: Added comprehensive documentation of file flows and processes.

 ## Development

 ### Modifying the Web Interface